Well, it may be the devil or it may be the Lord, but you’re gonna have to serve somebody

 As Kenny lays dying, he struggles to live not because he’s afraid of death (though he admits that)—it’s because he has one final thing he must do.
 He knows Levi, revealed as his nephew, very well, and expects that he will find him before the end.
 He does.

-With his final words, Kenny explains what he’s learned, which in summation, is that everyone is a slave to something.
+With his final words (to me, one of the best anime quotes about life), Kenny explains what he’s learned, which in summation, is that everyone is a slave to something.
 He lists a number of those things, like alcohol and religion, but the ultimate conclusion is the same.
 As Casey put it in an earlier article describing the same scene in the manga, “As human beings, we must be slaves to something.
 It is in our nature to serve—whether our master be God, other people, an idea, an object, an idol, nature, or ourselves, we must become a slave to something.”

 Although Kenny’s murderous life cannot be excused, it is no doubt the product of the discrimination and killing of his people.
 The violent and selfish man he became naturally bent himself toward power, and set the final journey of his life upon getting the power that Uri held, the power of the Founding Titan.
 But ultimately, and against every fiber of Kenny’s being, his final act demonstrated that before he realized it, because of his deep friendship with Uri and the grace that Uri showed him, he actually served a different cause.
 Instead of increasing his life, he chose to give that power to Levi, an “adopted son” whom he loved, a gift that is literally life.
 Kenny had become a slave to something completely different.